arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 Every time you run the command the Smart Outlet will toggle, turning on or off the load connected.

 ![Smart outlet working demo](assets/final-demo.gif)

+## Conclusion

+This tutorial showed how to create an OpenThread Border Router using the Arduino Nano Matter and the Nano ESP32 alongside a Linux computer.
+With this solution you can easily integrate and control Matter Accessory Devices for Smart Homes or Industries.

+### Next Steps

+Now that you know how to create your own Thread Border Router you can continue developing a custom platform or application that uses the CHIP Tool API to control the Matter end-devices from a mobile app or web platform with user-friendly dashboards and interfaces.